Frequently Asked Questions

 * To expand each question, click on it; or “tab” over each question and press “Enter” on your keyboard.

 • Call (530) 345-5300 or book online to make an appointment.
-We often have same-day appointments.
 You’ll need about an hour for your first visit, depending on how long you rest.
 You’ll fill out paperwork, meet with the acupuncturist, and then you’ll get treated.

 • Acupuncture can treat almost anything.
 Generally, people use acupuncture to help with specific pain, illness, or discomfort that they’re currently having or they may seek help with a problem that comes and goes.
 Using acupuncture as part of your regular “health tool kit” will increase energy, reduce stress, and support your immune system.